About This Instructional Skit

 Scout 2 brings in about three good sized logs.

 Scout 1: That’s a little larger than I was thinking about.
 I want some really small twigs and sticks.

 Scout 2 puts down the logs and goes out.
 He returns with a few large sticks – 1 to 2 inches in diameter.

 Scout 1 (starting to get exasperated): Still too large.
+That’s not how to build a fire!
 Lots and lots of tiny, tiny sticks!

 Scout 2 puts down the large sticks and leaves.
 He brings in one twig and holds it up.

 Scout 1 (getting more angry): We need more than that!